poode/readyServer/readme.md

 * run `npm run start` to start server.
 * run `npm run dev` to start server with `nodemon` for development.
 * please follow .env.example comments.
+* to use graphql open (`http://localhost:3000/graphql`) Note: or `https` if you used it and maybe another port as per `.env` file pre-configration by you.

 ## Examples for APIs